WilliamGiare/Astrophysics_Journal_CLub/README.md

 ## Speakers

-We tried to be as inclusive as possible.
+We tried to be as much inclusive as possible.
 In the fiugure below we show some details on our speaker
 - Number of **Female Speakers**: 8 (5 Students and 3 Academmics)
 - Number of **Male speakers**: 17 (9 Students and 8 Academics)